sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Dev VM.md

 ![](https://i.imgur.com/jJRuc9J.png)

-Going to `http://192.168.0.117/app/config/config.yml` we found some credentials there saying
+Going to `http://192.168.0.117/app/config/config.yml` we found some credentials there saying , which definitely works when logging in to SSH with `jeanpaul` , sweet 😘

 ```yml
 # If you're trying out Bolt, just keep it set to SQLite for now.